bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

     - Check if the answer is valid (certificate, date, origin)

-    - Get the username from NameId
+    - Extract the username from it (NameId or subject attribute)

     - Connect to bonita using username

     - Redirect to the initial requested resource (relayState)

 ::: warning
- Should match the NameId or one attribute of the subject returned by the IdP in the response.
+ Bonita "username" should match the NameId or one attribute of the subject returned by the IdP in the response.
  If some users need to be able to log in without having an account on the IDP, they can use the portal login page (/loging.jsp) provided they have a bonita account and their password is different from their username.
 :::